 The production and assembly processes are exhaustively designed, practised and refined so that each finished product is of a consistent high standard.

-The Aerophonic™ design of the MA Series' driver housings was created as a way to avoid unwanted reverberation and distortion as sound progresses from the driver to the ear.
+The Aerophonic™ design of the MA Series driver housing was created as a way to avoid unwanted reverberation and distortion as sound progresses from the driver to the ear.
 The design combines the sound chamber and sound pipe of the housing into a single shape, modelled on an inverted trumpet's bell.
-The shape enables RHA MA Series in-ear headphones to deliver high-level clarity in sound.
+The shape enables the MA Series in-ear headphones to deliver high-level clarity in sound.

 The S Series' aluminium alloy housings were designed to fit comfortably in any ear.
 The combination of the lightweight material, small size and selection of ear tips ensures that all users can achieve a secure, noise isolating fit.